bwbarr/sprayHFs/README.md

 # Seastate-Dependent Air-Sea Heat Fluxes with Sea Spray in High Winds

-This repository contains subroutines to incorporate seastate-dependent sea spray heat flux physics into an existing bulk surface layer scheme in a coupled regional or global Earth system model.
+This repository contains subroutines to incorporate seastate-dependent sea spray heat flux physics into an existing bulk surface layer scheme in a regional or global Earth system model.
 Parameterization of sea spray generation, which is required for the spray heat flux physics, is also included.
-The model implemented herein comes from Barr et al. (2023) (hereafter BCF23).
-This model was originally developed by Ben Barr, Shuyi Chen, and Chris Fairall, and it is being actively updated and improved with additional contributions from collaborators including Hyodae Seo, Cesar Sauvage, Jim Edson, and Carol Anne Clayson.
+The model implemented herein originates from Barr, Chen, and Fairall (2023) (hereafter BCF23) and is actively being improved and updated with contributions from many collaborators addressing both model physics and multiscale interactions in model simulations.

 The code in this repository is designed to implement spray heat flux physics into an existing Fortran bulk heat flux algorithm with minimal disruption to the existing bulk code.
 All subroutines required to implement the spray model are contained in the Fortran module file `module_sprayHFs.F90`.
 To use this code, a user will download `module_sprayHFs.F90` into their existing code base, modify their existing surface flux calculations to add a call to the top-level subroutine `sprayHFs()` and to manage its input/output (discussed fully in Section 2 below), and compile `module_sprayHFs.F90` with the existing model code.
 Other than minor changes to integrate `module_sprayHFs.F90` into the existing code base (suppressing optional output, etc), the user should not have to change any code in `module_sprayHFs.F90` to implement it (i.e., it is ready to use "out of the box").

 Please send any questions about model physics or this module's implementation to Ben Barr at benjamin.barr@whoi.edu.

 Spray generation physics and subroutines are discussed in Section 1 below, and spray heat flux physics and subroutines are discussed in Section 2.
+Other spray interactions including impacts on momentum fluxes and turbulence, as well as participation in cloud processes, are not addressed at this time.

 ## 1. Sea Spray Generation